Accelerated Collegiate Experience

 Early admission is a program of enrollment in classes at FGCU on a full-time basis.
 The student is not registererd in any classes at the high school.

 Early admission students must enroll in a minimum of 12 college credit hours per semester, but cannot take more than 16 credits during the fall or spring terms or 6 credits during the summer term at FGCU.
-Dual Enrollment students take less than 12 credits per term.

 School district policies vary regarding student participation in high school activities.
 However, students in early admission programs are eligible under the Florida High School Athletic Association (FHSAA) to participate in high school athletics.
 Students may not be registered in activity related courses at the high school if they are early admission at FGCU.